pauldambra/pauldambra.github.io/_posts/2018-02-03-serverless-part-one.md

 ## Serverless

 Serverless continues this journey.
-[It obviously doesn't mean there aren't _any_ servers.](https://twitter.com/search?q=serverless%20AND%20%22no%20servers%22&src=typd) But it does mean that you hardly have to care there are servers.
+[It doesn't mean there aren't _any_ servers.](https://twitter.com/search?q=serverless%20AND%20%22no%20servers%22&src=typd) But it does mean that you hardly have to care there are servers.

 Before I started this I was conflating "Serverless" with "Functions-as-a-service" (FaaS).